tmenguy/ha-solcast-solar/README.md

 Undampened forecast history is retained for just 14 days.

 #### Reading dampening values

+*Note that this service call is only available in v4.1.9 or later (currently only available in pre-release).*

 The currently set dampening factors may be retrieved using the service call "Solcast PV Forecast: Get forecasts dampening" (`solcast_solar.get_dampening`).
 This may specify an optional site, or specify no site or the site 'all'.
 Where no site is specified then all sites with dampening set will be returned.
 An error is raised should a site not have dampening set.